 If you have a tree that is losing leaves – and the lost leaves have spots on them – that is a sign that you have a problem with tree health.
 The two most likely culprits are that you either have tree pests or a tree disease, such as a fungal infection.

 To determine the cause of your poor tree health, you’ll need to inspect the affected tree.
 Holes in the tree trunk or branches are usually a sign that you have tree pests.
 Certain tree pests may also be visible on your tree or in its canopy.

 Other times, you have spotted leaves falling off your trees that have mold or blotches on them.
 This is typically a sign of tree disease, such as a fungal infection.

 If you have leaves that are falling off that have spots on them, you need a tree health assessment performed by an ISA-Certified Arborist like the ones on staff at TreeNewal to determine the root cause of your tree health issue and formulate a treatment plan.
 Our ISA-Certified Arborists are specifically trained to assess tree health and diagnose pest infections and tree diseases.

-If you have tree pests, your treatment plan will likely include using some form of professional-grade pesticides to get rid of the tree insects, which may need to be applied once or multiple times.
+If you have tree pests, it is possible your treatment plan will include professional pesticides to get rid of the tree insects, which may need to be applied once or multiple times.
+However, we always seek to fix pest issues with environmentally friendly techniques first.
 For tree disease, treatments may include necessary out-of-season tree pruning to remove infected limbs and stop the infestation from spreading (tree disease is one of the few times that off-season tree pruning is warranted) and implementing a tree nutrition program to properly nourish the unhealthy tree.

 Losing Tree Leaves Because of Underwatering